sindresorhus/ky/readme.md

 This hook enables you to modify the request right before retry.
 Ky will make no further changes to the request after this.
 The hook function receives an object with the normalized request and options, an error instance, and the retry count.
 You could, for example, modify `request.headers` here.

-If the request received a response, `error` will be an `HTTPError` and the `Response` object will be available at `error.response`.
+If the request received a response, the error will be of type `HTTPError` and the `Response` object will be available at `error.response`.
 Be aware that some types of errors, such as network errors, inherently mean that a response was not received.
-In that case, `error` will not be an instance of `HTTPError`, though.
+In that case, the error will not be an instance of `HTTPError`.

-You can prevent Ky from retrying the request by throwing `error`.
-Ky will not handle it in any way, this error will be propagated to the request initiator.
-The rest of the `beforeRetry` hooks will not be called if you `throw error`.
-Alternatively, you can return the [`ky.stop`](#ky.stop) symbol to do the same thing but without throwing (this has some limitations, see `ky.stop` docs for details).
+You can prevent Ky from retrying the request by throwing an error.
+Ky will not handle it in any way and the error will be propagated to the request initiator.
+The rest of the `beforeRetry` hooks will not be called in this case.
+Alternatively, you can return the [`ky.stop`](#ky.stop) symbol to do the same thing but without propagating an error (this has some limitations, see `ky.stop` docs for details).

 ```js
 import ky from 'ky';